ohunecker/Skybrud.Social.Twitter/README.md

 Skybrud.Social.Twitter
 ========================

-As an add-on for [Skybrud.Social](https://github.com/abjerner/Skybrud.Social), **Skybrud.Social.Twitter** helps you with both authentication as well as raw and object-oriented communication with the Twitter Graph API.
+As an add-on for [Skybrud.Social](https://github.com/abjerner/Skybrud.Social), **Skybrud.Social.Twitter** helps you with both authentication as well as raw and object-oriented communication with the Twitter API.

 ### Beta